-Genuine theories of content, moreover-of what it is that makes a given symbol or structure or patch of the world be about or oriented towards some other entity or structure or patch-are notoriously hard to come by.
-Some putatively foundational construals of computation are implicitly defined in terms of just such a background theory of semantics, but do not explain what semantics is, and thus fail the second, conceptual criterion.
-This includes the first, formal symbol manipulation construal so favored (and disparaged!) in the cognitive sciences, in spite of its superficial formulation as being "independent of semantics."
-Other construals, such as those that view computation as the behavior of discrete automata and also, I will argue below, even if this is far from immedi-
+Genuine theories of content,20 moreover-of what it is that makes a given symbol or structure or patch of the world be about or oriented toward some other entity or structure or patch-are notoriously hard to come by,21 Some putatively foundational construals of computation are implicitly defined in terms of just such a background theory of semantics, but neither explain what semantics is, nor admit that semantical dependence-and thus fail the second, conceptual criterion.
+This includes the first, formal symbol manipulation construal so favored (and disparaged!) in the cognitive sciences, in spite of its superficial formulation as being "independent of semantics."22 Other construals, such as those that view computation as the behavior of discrete automata-and also, I will argue below, even if this is far from immediately evident, the recursion-theoretic one that describes such behavior as the calculation of effective functions-fail to deal with computation's semantical aspect at all, in spite of sometimes using semantical vocabulary, and so fail the first, empirical criterion.
+In the end, one is driven inexorably to a second major conclusion:23